AkashDas253/TalktoLearn/README.md

 - Engage in simulated conversations to enhance vocabulary, sentence construction, and overall language proficiency.
 - Seamless and intuitive user interface for easy interaction.
+- At this moment, only available in English due to budgetary constraints.

 ### 2. Translator